 Following the initial assessment to ascertain whether a disclosure constitutes a Speak Up, a triage assessment may take place to identify subject matter experts appropriate to support the investigation.
 In certain instances, where there are conflicts of interest or where the SUI team doesn't have the required knowledge, the investigation may be outsourced to an independent subject matter expert, such as a lawyer.
 The scope and terms of reference of any investigation will be approved by the SUI unit prior to the investigation being carried out.
 The Discloser, Respondent and/ or Persons of Interest may be invited to attend meetings, which may take place off-site, to provide further information.
 They may be accompanied by another person, an employee representative, or a Designated Support Colleague to any meeting if they so wish.
 Support Colleagues are subject to review and approval prior to the meeting by the SUI unit to ensure there is no conflict of interest.
+All colleagues assisting an investigation are required to co-operate fully and in a timely manner to facilitate the completion of the investigation.

 The Investigator(s) will draft a report upon conclusion of the investigation (the Report).
 The Report will be sent to Senior Management, with relevant responsibilities in relation to the Speak Up concern, who will determine what (if any) action should be taken by the Group.
+Where allegations against a Respondent are not upheld, an update on the outcome of the investigation, where appropriate, can also be provided to persons who supported the investigation.

 Feedback will be provided to the Discloser within 3 months of acknowledging the concern and, if requested by the Discloser in writing, every 3 months until the investigation is closed.
 Feedback should include information on the progress of the investigation.
 Once an investigation has concluded an update will be provided to the Discloser.
 However, sometimes the need for confidentiality may prevent the SUI unit from giving the Discloser specific details of the investigation or any action taken as a result.
 The Discloser must treat any information about the investigation as strictly confidential.

 It should be noted that due process requires that any Respondent should be made aware of and given the opportunity to respond to any allegations made against them.

-If the Discloser or Respondent are not satisfied with the outcome of an investigation or Infographic
+If the Discloser or Respondent are not satisfied with the outcome of an investigation

-If a Discloser or Respondent (if any) is not happy with the way in which the Speak Up concern has been handled, they can raise it with the Group Chief Internal Auditor or the Sponsor of the Group Speak Up Policy (an Independent Non-Executive Director), who will consider and or refer the matter as appropriate.
+Where this is the case, a Discloser or Respondent (if any) can request a review within 28 days of the report issuing with the Group Chief Internal Auditor or the Sponsor of the Group Speak Up Policy (an independent Non-Executive Director), who will consider and or refer the matter as appropriate.